What Is Bitcoin? Five Things You Need To Know

 Bitcoin Is Rapidly Gaining Value

 The value of bitcoin has rapidly increased, especially this year.
-According to Coindesk.com, the value of bitcoin was just under $1,000 on the first day of this year.
+According to Coindesk, the value of bitcoin was just under $1,000 on the first day of this year.
 As of this writing, the value is over $9,600.
 For those who got involved early and have saved their bitcoin, the increase could translate into massive wealth.

 Bitcoin Transactions Are Recorded In A Blockchain

 Essentially, a blockchain is a public ledger where bitcoin transactions are recorded.
 Cryptography keeps the blockchain secure.
-The blockchain, according to Fortune.com, is “a cloud-based, secure financial ledger, of which Bitcoin is the most famous example.”
+The blockchain, according to Fortune, is “a cloud-based, secure financial ledger, of which Bitcoin is the most famous example.”

 Since blockchains are cloud-based, the chances of them being lost forever are minimal.
 And, the cryptography used keeps them secure.
 In fact, “blockchains are billed as much more secure than existing financial infrastructure, whose vulnerabilities have been highlighted in recent days.”